6 Home Maintenance Tasks To Do in November

 Scheduling a plumbing inspection means a professional will catch issues with your heating unit and pipes, preventing more significant problems down the road.
 In the meantime, you can keep your home warm even while you’re away or shut off your water during dangerously cold nights.

-Animals want to keep warm too, so they might sneak into your home during the holidays.
-Walk around the outside of your home to spot areas where they might break in.
+Animals want to keep warm, too, so they might sneak into your home during the holidays.
+Walk around outside your home to spot areas where they might break in.
 Loose shingles or cracks in your foundation are easy to fix before critters become your new roommates.